Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Introduction

-Over the past decade, many approaches to detecting SATD have emerged, driven by advances in natural language processing (NLP), machine learning (ML), and deep learning (DL).
-These approaches aim to automate the detection of SATD, facilitate their management, and helping software teams address it proactively.
-Alongside these approaches, various methodologies have been proposed to detect SATD in different stages of the software development life cycle, leveraging manual and semi-automated, and automated techniques.
+Over the past decade, various approaches to SATD detection have emerged, evolving from heuristic-based techniques to more advanced machine learning (ML), deep learning (DL), and Transformer-based models.
+These approaches aim to automate SATD detection, facilitate its management, and enable software teams to address it proactively.
+Alongside these approaches, various methodologies have been proposed to detect SATD, ranging from manual to semi-automated to automated methodologies.
 However, the diversity of techniques, methodologies, tools, and evaluation metrics used in SATD detection has led to a fragmented landscape, making it challenging for researchers and practitioners to gain a holistic understanding of the field.

 To address this fragmentation, we selected a study that aligns closely with our focus on SATD detection.
 We summarize this work, compare it with our systematic literature review (SLR), and provide a condensed analysis of the key differences.
 Our SLR distinguishes itself from prior reviews in several key areas: